-- 1. Systems 25 kW and above in size must utilize a new production meter that meets ANSI C.12 standards.
-Inverters with integrated ANSI C.12 compliant production meters are allowed with a specification sheet showing this standard has been met.
-The inverter must be UL-certified and must include either a digital or web-based output display. - 2.
-Systems over 10 kW and less than 25 kW in size must utilize a production meter that meets ANSI C.12 standards.
+- 2. Systems over 10 kW and less than 25 kW in size must utilize a production meter that meets ANSI C.12 standards.
 Production meters that are refurbished (and certified by the meter supplier) are allowed.
 Inverters with integrated ANSI C.12 compliant production meters are allowed with a specification sheet showing this standard has been met.
-The inverter must be UL-certified and must include either a digital or web-based output display. - 3.
-Systems of 10 kW in size and below must utilize either a production meter that is accurate to +/- 5% (including refurbished and certified meters), or an inverter that is specified by the manufacturer to be accurate to +/-5%.
-The inverter must be UL-certified and must include either a digital or webbased output display. - 4.
+The inverter must be UL-certified and must include either a digital or web-based output display. - Systems of 10 kW in size and below must utilize either a production meter that is accurate to +/- 5% (including refurbished and certified meters), or an inverter that is specified by the manufacturer to be accurate to +/-5%.
+The inverter must be UL-certified and must include either a digital or web-based output display. - 4.
 No system is required to have automated or remote meter reporting capability, although such production meters are allowed if they meet the requirements in bullet points 1-3 above. - 5.
 As referenced above, the Agency has not yet adopted a DC metering standard and welcomes continued feedback on the proper approach.

-Registry System Size Accuracy New vs. Refurbished Meter vs. Inverter GATS and M-RETS >=25kW ANSI C.12 revenue grade New only Meter or inverter with integrated ANSI C.12 production meter (must be UL-certified with digital or webbased output display) >10kW and <25kW ANSI C.12 revenue grade Refurbished ok Meter or inverter with integrated ANSI C.12 production meter (must be UL-certified with digital or webbased output display) <=10kW +/-5% Refurbished ok Inverter ok (must be UL-certified with digital or web-based output display)
+Registry System Size Accuracy New vs. Refurbished Meter vs. Inverter GATS and M-RETS >=25kW ANSI C.12 revenue grade New only Meter or inverter with integrated ANSI C.12 production meter (must be UL- certified with digital or web-based output display) >10kW and <25kW ANSI C.12 revenue grade Refurbished ok Meter or inverter with integrated ANSI C.12 production meter (must be UL- certified with digital or web-based output display) <=10kW +/-5% Refurbished ok Inverter ok (must be UL-certified with digital or web-based output display)